rockstor/rockstor-core/vagrant_env/README.md

 when logged in as the root user.

 Typically in the world of vagrant you login as the user 'vagrant' and sudo operating.
-However, for ease in this case and in line with the instruction you can log in as root in one of the following ways:
+However, for ease in this case and in line with the instruction you can also log in as root in one of the following ways:

 ```
 host> vagrant ssh